Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 In hindsight, I think made an architectural error.
 I thought I was simply updating a protocol—swapping one set of exercises for another at the application layer.
 In reality, I was accidentally overwriting deeper levels of the infrastructure.
 The new protocol was grounded in a fundamentally different orientation.
 I had done the equivalent of a meaning subsidy.

-In a previous post, I wrote about the danger of [Undocumented Implicit Primitives[({% post_url 2026-01-29-moby-dick-zen-and-the-civilisational-stack %})—the load-bearing assumptions a civilization relies on but never explicitly names.
+In a previous post, I wrote about the danger of [Undocumented Implicit Primitives]({% post_url 2026-01-29-moby-dick-zen-and-the-civilisational-stack %})—the load-bearing assumptions a civilization relies on but never explicitly names.
 The exact same thing can happen in an individual life.

 My original orientation toward self-respect and groundedness was functioning well.
 But in discursive terms, it wasn't completely legible.
 It wasn't explicit to me.
 I hadn't articulated why the quiet gym felt so restorative; I just knew that it did.
 Because that meaning hadn't fully sedimented into infrastructure—because I didn't have the language to defend it—it was highly vulnerable.